codeoverflow-org/nodecg-io-docs/docs/samples/websocket-client.md

 Please set up the [WebSocket-server bundle](./websocket-server.md) first and then follow these steps:

-1. In NodeCG, create a new ws-client service instance using the left upper menu.
+1. In NodeCG, create a new ws-client service instance.

 2. Enter the address of the sample server.
 This has to be a URL following the pattern `ws://localhost:<port>`.

-    The created instance should be automatically selected, if not select it in the upper left menu.
-Enter your port in monaco (the text-editor on the right) in this format:

     ```json
     {